cfengine/documentation/guide/writing-and-serving-policy.markdown

 everything about its behavior is matter of policy and can be changed.

-In order to keep operations as simple as possible, CFEngine maintains a private [working directory][The CFEngine Components#The Working Directory] on each machine, referred to in documentation as `WORKDIR` and in policy by the variable [$(sys.workdir)][sys#sys.workdir] By default, this is located at `/var/cfengine` or `C:\var\CFEngine`.
+In order to keep operations as simple as possible, CFEngine maintains a private working directory on each machine, referred to in documentation as `WORKDIR` and in policy by the variable [$(sys.workdir)][sys#sys.workdir] By default, this is located at `/var/cfengine` or `C:\var\CFEngine`.
 It contains everything CFEngine needs to run.